jparkley/shareposts-nextjs-amplify-gen2/README.md

 # Share Posts!
 This app provides functionalities to post ideas / thoughts and share comments.
 Create a test account to fully access this app.
-User management is backed by AWS Cognito providing secure service serverlessly.
+User management is backed by AWS Cognito providing secure sign-in service serverlessly.

 ## Development environment
 Amplify Sandbox